arablejamie/developer.arable.com/docs/guide/data.md

 ]
 ```

-This information can be helpful when interpreting the data that is returned or for narrowing down the data requested to only the columns necessary or selected.
+This information can be helpful when interpreting the returned data or for narrowing down the requested data to only the necessary/selected columns.

 ## Requesting Data

 The [data](https://api-user.arable.cloud/api/v2/doc#operation/get_data) endpoint provides access to time series data from a specified table.
-It takes the name of the table to query as a path parameter, and returns data in JSON or CSV format depending on the value of an optional `Accept` header (the default is JSON).
+It takes the name of the table to query as a path parameter, and returns data in JSON or CSV format depending on the value of an optional `accept` header (the default is JSON).

 Results are paginated as described under the Cursor Pagination section of these docs.
 Data units are converted according to the unit parameters provided on the request (example below).
 The data endpoint also accepts several filtering parameters:

-- `device` - device name, e.g. A123456; one of `device` and `location` is required;
+- `device`: device name, e.g. A123456; one `device` and one `location` is required;
-- `location` - location id; one of `device` and `location` is required;
+- `location`: location id; one `device` and one `location` is required;
-- `select` - comma-separated string of requested column names (default is all available columns).
+- `select`: comma-separated string of requested column names (default is all available columns).
 More detail on when to use this can be found [here](column-filtering.md#select);
-- `start_time` - query start time as an iso-formatted string (default depends on the table queried);
+- `start_time`: query start time as an iso-formatted string (default depends on the table queried);
-- `end_time` - query end time as an iso-formatted string (default is the current time);
+- `end_time`: query end time as an iso-formatted string (default is the current time).

-as well as a result formatting option:
+It also accepts a result formatting option:
-- `local_time` - there are three potential input formats.
-If included on the request, the results will include a `local_time` column with `time` converted to the specified time zone or offset by the specified amount of time.
+- `local_time`: there are three potential input formats.
+If included on the request, the results will include a `local_time` column with `time`: converted to the specified time zone or offset by the specified amount of time.
 Though most tables store data in UTC, there are a few tables which do not and are detailed [here](#table-timezones).
 The three potential formats are:
-  - Time zone name (e.g., `America/Los_Angeles` which is UTC-7 or UTC-8 depending on daylight savings time).
-This is a daylight savings time (DST) aware format and will return the correct local time even if the data crosses the switch-over period between DST and regular time.
+  - Time zone name (e.g., `America/Los_Angeles` which is UTC-7 or UTC-8 depending on daylight savings time, or DST).
+This is a DST-aware format and will return the correct local time even if the data crosses the switch-over period between DST and regular time.
   - ISO format (e.g. `-04:00` which is UTC-4).
 This is a flat offset in hours and minutes from UTC.
-This is not DST aware.
+This is not DST-aware.
   - Offset in seconds (e.g. `-25200` which is UTC-7).
 This is a flat offset in seconds from UTC.
-This is not DST aware.
+This is not DST-aware.

 Example (JSON):